 2. create a small VPS (read above).

-Creating a Small VPS to Host FreeSWITCH Database only
+Creating a Small VPS to Host the FreeSWITCH Database only

 The following diagram tries to explain the solution itself.